rwdaigle/edgerails/source/_posts/2011-05-06-reversible-migrations.markdown

 <span class="version">**Rails** 3.1</span>

-A killer feature of Ruby on Rails that has filled web developers with joy is Migrations.
-In Rails 3.1 Migrations have got a new trick up their sleeves that will make you even more happy.
+Migrations have always been considered one of the many killer features in Rails.
+And in Rails 3.1 Migrations got a new trick up their sleeve that will greatly simplify the process of maintaining both the `up` and `down` logic.
 If you need a little refresher on what migrations are then I suggest reading the official [Rails guide](http://guides.rubyonrails.org/migrations.html).

 Lets start by looking at how a typical migration looks like in Rails 3.0